Last updated: October 04, 2024

 You can use the funds from a cash out refinance in various ways beyond purchasing an investment property.

-A cash out refinance may also be an excellent tool for debt consolidation as mortgage rates tend to be lower than rates for other loans and credit cards.
-Check rates and closing costs before using money from a cash out refinance toward debt consolidation.
+A cash out refinance may also be an excellent tool for debt consolidation as mortgage rates tend to be lower than rates for credit cards and other types of finance.
+Check rates and closing costs before using money from a cash out refinance for debt consolidation.

 Other uses for a cash out refinance may include: